StormTersteeg/cam-auto-brightness/README.md

 ### Prerequisites

-- Windows 10 or later
+- Windows 10 or later (can be built on other platforms too)
 - Webcam (built-in or external)

 ### Usage